Here are the 5 most important things to know before taking a wine course.

 Deciding if you need a wine course that is recognized all over the world, is one of the 5 Most Important Things You Should Know Before Taking a Wine Course.

-For example, if the class is for your career and you may transfer to a hotel in another country in the future, check if the wine course is recognized worldwide.
-This is especially important for those of you who work for international hotel chains such as the Four Season’s Hotels and Resorts who often transfer their staff to other hotel locations.
+For example, if wine is your career, reflect on where you are going.
+Perhaps you may transfer to a hotel in another country in the future.
+To that end, check if the wine course is recognized worldwide.
+This is especially important for those of you who work for international hotel chains such as the Four Season’s Hotels and Resorts.
+Here management is expected to transfer to other hotel locations.
+International hotel chains tend to favour the WSET wine courses.

 Are you going to take a wine course online or in person?